 Key Takeaways

-• Production-grade reliability involves 99.99% uptime, sub-500ms latency, precise data accuracy, and solid error handling.
+- Production-grade reliability involves a clear uptime target, predictable latency, precise data handling, and solid error handling.

 SERP API refers to a service that provides structured search engine results, automating the extraction of data from search engine pages like Google or Bing.
 This data typically includes organic listings, ads, featured snippets, and knowledge panels, returned in a machine-readable format such as JSON, often within a response time of under 500 milliseconds for individual queries.